Satisfactory Academic Progress (SAP)

-As a condition of participating in the federal student aid programs, Cal State L.A. is required to evaluate the academic progress of applicants for financial aid.
-Cal State L.A's Satisfactory Academic Progress (SAP) policy for all financial aid applicants is provided below.
+As a condition of participating in federal student aid programs, Cal State L.A. is required to evaluate the academic progress of all financial aid applicants before releasing student aid funds.

-Cal State L.A's federal student aid SAP policies for students are similar, but not identical, to the university's policies for minimum academic progress.
-Students should review both sets of policies and ask for clarification as needed.
-Questions about federal student aid SAP policies should be directed to the Financial Aid and Scholarships Office; questions about the university's minimum academic progress policies should be directed to Academic Advising.
+Financial Aid SAP policy is similar but different than the University's policy for academic progress.
+Questions about SAP policy should be directed to Financial Aid and Scholarships; questions about the university's academic progress policies should be directed to Academic Advising.

 SAP Standards